wp-plugins/burnzone-commenting/readme.txt

 5. The dark theme.

 == Changelog ==

+= 1.0.1
+* Whitelisted element attributes used by BurnZone.
+Necessary for kses.

+= 1.0 =
+* First stable release.

+= 0.10 =
+* Added content discovery widget.

+= 0.9.5 =
+* Fixed undefined variable bug.

+= 0.9.4 =
+* Added option to disable comments in case people want to use only the forums.
+This option can be found on the settings page, after clicking 'Advanced'.
+* The comments are closed for the forum page created during the plugin activation.

+= 0.9.3 =
+* Fixed a bug that made the plugin incompatible with PHP versions before 5.3.

+= 0.9.2 =
+* Added zero-conf plugin activation.

+= 0.9.1 =
+* Fixed link to the setting page.

 = 0.9.0 =
 * Redesign settings page.
 It is now easier to configure the plugin.